SiyanH/image-processing-program/README.md

 2. Image generation operations: Horizontal/vertical rainbow stripes, checkerboard pattern, flags of France, Greece and Switzerland.

-3. Command script support.
+3. Batch script support (script mode).

-More features will come in the next version.
+4. Graphic user interface support (interactive mode).

+5. Redo and undo operations support in the interactive mode.

 ## Usage

+The program (from IntelliJ or the JAR file) accepts two types of command-line inputs:

+- `java -jar "Assignment 10.jar" -script path-of-script-file`: when invoked in this manner the program opens the script file, executes it and then shuts down.

+- `java -jar "Assignment 10.jar" -interactive:` when invoked in this manner the program opens the graphical user interface.

+Any other command-line arguments are invalid: in these cases the program will display an error message suitably and quit.

+### Script mode

+`path-of-script-file`: the path for the script file.

-The program takes a command script file as its argument.
-It can suitably loads and saves images, apply various image processing operations on them, and also generates various images with different patterns, according to the script provided by the user.
+The script contains a batch of commands.
+In this mode, the program can suitably loads and saves images, apply various image processing operations on them, and also generates various images with different patterns, according to the script provided by the user.

 You can find some script example files and example images under `res/` folder of the project.

-Two ways to run the program:

-1. From IntelliJ: Run the main method in the `ImageProcessingProgram` class with a script file.
-2. From `jar` file: `java -jar "Assignment 9.jar" your-script-file.txt`

-### Script Format
+#### Script format

 The script file is a plain `txt` file containing all the commands to be executed.